jmbish04/cvgen/README.md

 #### 2.1.
 Open JSON Web Editor to customize your information

 1. Visit [https://jobpare.github.io/cvgen/](https://jobpare.github.io/cvgen/) (online editor)
-2. Choose your role from the dropdown (backend/frontend)
+2. Start with the backend developer example (or load your own JSON file)
 3. Edit your CV data using the form editor or JSON view
 4. See live preview of your CV as you type